What we know about the shooting in El Paso, Texas

 How many victims there are

-At least 20 people have been killed in what was 'one of the deadliest days in the history of Texas,' Abbott said during a press conference.
+At least 20 people were killed in what was "one of the deadliest days in the history of Texas," Abbott said during a press conference Saturday evening.

+Three Mexicans were among those killed, Mexico President Andrés Manuel López Obrador said via Twitter.

+López Obrador said in the post he was "shocked" by the news as "El Paso is one of the least violent districts in the United States."

 Thirteen people were taken to the University Medical Center of El Paso, where one later died, medical center spokesman Ryan Mielke said.

-Mielke told the El Paso Times some people died after being transported to the University Medical Center, but gave no specific number of deaths.
+Mielke told the El Paso Times some people died after being transported to the University Medical Center.

 Another 11 people were taken to Del Sol Medical Center, according to spokesman Victor Guerrero.
 Dr. Stephen Flaherty said the patients were between the ages of 35 and 82.

-At least two patients at Del Sol are in a 'life-threatening predicament,' Flaherty said in a press conference.
+At least two patients at Del Sol are in a "life-threatening predicament," Flaherty said later at a press conference.

 Nine patients are in critical condition, Flaherty said.
 Two other patients are in stable condition.
-Seven patients required emergency operations and Flaherty said most of them will likely need more procedures in the coming days.
+Seven patients required emergency operations, Flaherty said, adding that most of the patients will likely need more procedures in the coming days.

 Who carried out the shooting